about a tiny world

 I loved being outside, but I also grew out of it by the time I was a teenager.
-I discovered the arts, and technology, and I ended up growing into a career as a software manager, with a second career in the arts, as an artistic photographer, on the side.
-(You can see my artistic work here!)
+I discovered the arts, and technology, and I ended up growing into a career as a software manager, with a second career in the arts, as an artistic photographer on the side.

 In 2018, I lost the ability to walk independently for six months.
 That moment changed my life.
 The minute I could walk again, I got myself a bike and I went into nature.
 I spent a ridiculous amount of time with the trees at the local arboretum.
 I discovered our local conservation areas.
 I adopted the Fletcher Wildlife Garden as my own, spending almost every day there, admiring textures and photographing them.

 In the fall of 2019, I got myself a microscope.
-I had one when I was a kid, but it didn’t have all the bells and whistles that this one had.
-I used it without reading a manual or looking anything up online (that’s my usual approach, anyway).
 Once I figured out how it worked, I started looking at anything and everything that I could look at.

-I’ve found pond water samples most amazing, so far.
+So far, it’s the pond samples that have captivated my interest.
 I think it’s because it’s life I’d never seen with my own eyes before.
-I’d spent so much time in the woods as a kid, but never once did I see what actually lives in those leaves, and in the soil.
+I’d spent so much time in the woods as a kid, but never once did I see what actually lives in pond water.
 It’s exciting!
 And every sample is different.
 I’ve been collecting them from various local ponds and swamps, and in some cases, people have brought me samples from their regions!